-Rory Enright – Vice President/Secretary
+Rory Enright – President

-Teresa Young, C.P.A. – Treasurer
+Teri Peers, C.P.A. – Treasurer

-Lorri has been a property owner on Kauai since 1984 and a full-time resident of the North Shore since 1992.
+Lorri has been a property owner on Kaua’i since 1984 and a full-time resident of the North Shore since 1992.
 Originally from Louisiana, Lorri was a law clerk to the Chief Justice of the Louisiana Supreme Court and served as Dean of Admissions of Tulane Law School, prior to engaging in a full time law practice.
-She served on the board of the Women’s Health Foundation in Louisiana, and was named as one of the “Outstanding Young Women of America” in 1980.
+She served on the board of the Women’s Health Foundation in Louisiana, and was named as one of the “Outstanding Young Women of America”.
 Lorri was actively involved as a board member for the Hanalei and Kula PTSA for many years and a volunteer for the Red Cross swimming program.